What is a LEARNING

 A learning style

-is how you receive information most efficiently
+is how you receive information best.

 AUDITORY |